Harry-Yates/Harry-Yates/README.md

 Based in Stockholm · [harryyates.com](https://harryyates.com)

 <!-- WEATHER_START -->
-San José 21° ☁️ · Stockholm 5° ☀️
+San José 20° ☁️ · Stockholm 5° ☀️

-# 21°
+# 20°
-☁️ **This evening, mostly clear with a few clouds.
-Golden hour for ~15 mins.**
+☁️ **This evening, mostly clear with a few clouds, sunrise at 5:47 AM.**

 **↑** 24° **↓** 18° · Tomorrow: ☁️ 26°
 Week: ▁▆▆▆███ (23° to 27°)